progressions/todo/README.md

 ## Authentication

-To make this a quick and simpel proof of concept, authentication is handled through environment variables.
+To make this a quick and simple proof of concept, authentication is handled through environment variables.

     $ export TODOABLE_USERNAME=username
     $ export TODOABLE_PASSWORD=password